 Earn 3 College Credits During Your Winter Break

-The December mini-semester is a four-week semester that is scheduled after the Fall 2020 semester and before the Spring 2021 semester.
-Classes are offered remotely, with a variety of general education core courses to choose from.
+The Winter Mini-semester is a four-week semester that is scheduled after the Fall 2021 semester and before the Spring 2022 semester.
+Classes are offered in-person and online, with a variety of general education core courses to choose from.